userthx1138/intune-for-apple-devices/docs/Intune-for-Apple-Devices_240820.md

 # iOS Configuration Profiles

 *Create a few essential configuration profiles.
 The method is the same in each case with one possible key difference.
-Use of a Template or the Setting Catalog.*
+Use of a Template or the Setting catalogue.*

 ## Passcode Compliance Policy